Kailen Sheridan: International career

-With the retirement of Stephanie Labbé in 2022, Sheridan became Canada's starting goalkeeper.
+Sheridan's usage began to increase following the Olympics, starting a total of seven games in 2021.
+With the retirement of Labbé in 2022, Sheridan became Canada's starting goalkeeper.
 She won the Golden Glove as the best goalkeeper at the 2022 CONCACAF W Championship, allowing only one goal in five appearances that saw Canada qualify for the 2023 FIFA Women's World Cup.
 She was also named to the tournament's Best XI.